 - Gundog – Retrievers – Labrador / Golden

-So the next step was to research the breeds on our short list and really try t0 get a gppd understanding (good & bad) of living with each of these breeds.
+So the next step was to research the breeds on our short list and really try t0 get a good understanding (good & bad) of living with each of these breeds.

-That left us with the good old retrievers.
-Both breeds are well known for their easy going temperaments, they are good with other animals (i.e. they won’t try to herd or kill the cats).
+That left us with the good old retrievers, well known for their easy-going temperaments, they are good with other animals (i.e. they won’t try to herd or kill the cats).
 So which to choose?
-There are subtle differences between the two breeds but ultimately they are not so great I believe to elevate one above the other, in the end we selected the golden retriever simply because of their natural smiling happy expression, and simply to buck the trend of getting Labradors in the family.
+There are subtle differences between the two breeds but ultimately they are not so great I believe to elevate one above the other, in the end, we selected the golden retriever simply because of their natural smiling happy expression, and simply to buck the trend of getting Labradors in the family.

 Gender wise (a dog or bitch) we didn’t have a strong preference.
 I read a number of forums where people had asked similar questions and the general response was it doesn’t make a huge difference, IF you get them spayed/neutered.
 Which was going to be our plan anyway – we are not looking to breed.

 Lastly to get a puppy or to get a full grown (likely to be rescue dog).
-We really wanted a puppy, we had taken in rescue cats before (Riker & Troi) and we had naively under estimated the challenge of taking in animals that have not had the best start in life.
+We really wanted a puppy, we had taken in rescue cats before (Riker & Troi) and we had naively underestimated the challenge of taking in animals that have not had the best start in life.
 Especially when it’s a lifetime commitment.
-In addition Wen had never had a dog and I think it was only gets the full experience (snigger).
+In addition, Wen had never had a dog and I think it was only fair that she got the full experience (snigger).

-My biggest suggestion to anyone thinking of getting a dog would be too do your homework, dogs span a huge spectrum and in most instances your circumstances, lifestyle, environment can preclude many breeds if you are honest to yourself and your prospective pet.
+My biggest suggestion to anyone thinking of getting a dog would be too do your homework, dogs span a huge spectrum and in most instances, your circumstances, lifestyle or environment can preclude many breeds if you are honest to yourself and your prospective pet.